OAI/OSSNA-OpenAPI-Workshop/README.md

 ## OpenAPI Editing Tools

-There are many commercial and open source editors for OpenaPI.
+There are many commercial and open source editors for OpenAPI.
 In this workshop, we recommend that you work with one or more of the following tools

 ### RepreZen API Studio (Eclipse-based):
 * http://rzen.io/preview